"Smaller and simpler" mantra rings through banking boardrooms

 “The underlying economics for banks ... means being all things to all people is too big a burden to sustain,” said Bill Michael, head of financial services in Europe at consultancy KPMG.
 He cited low RoEs, high operational risk and hefty potential costs from regulation.

-After missing financial targets and racking up a raft of regulatory fines and problems, Deutsche Bank’s board is expected to agree on Friday to sell retail arm Postbank and take a knife to its investment bank.
+After missing financial targets and racking up a string of regulatory fines and problems, Deutsche Bank said on Monday that it would sell retail arm Postbank, take a knife to its investment bank and exit seven of the 70 countries in which it operates.

-On the same day, HSBC’s bosses responded to investor criticism over a string of misconduct scandals and weak profitability by stressing how far they have shrunk and streamlined the bank in the last four years.
+On Friday HSBC’s bosses responded to investor criticism over misconduct scandals and weak profitability by emphasising how far they have shrunk and streamlined the bank in the past four years.
 HSBC has already sold or shut 77 businesses and could yet dispose of big operations in Brazil or Turkey.

-Credit Suisse’s incoming CEO Tidjane Thiam is expected to slash trading operations and pull back from other areas, while Barclays chairman John McFarlane signalled on his first day on Thursday that he will also wield the knife.
+Credit Suisse’s incoming CEO Tidjane Thiam is expected to cut trading operations drastically and pull back from other areas, while Barclays chairman John McFarlane signaled on his first day on Thursday that he will also wield the knife.

 “NOT A SCRAP OF EVIDENCE BIGGER IS BETTER”

-Pressure for banks to be cut down in size has built since the global financial crisis, which was preceded by a frenzy of mergers and acquisitions of the kind that briefly made RBS one of the world’s biggest banks.
+Pressure for banks to downsize has intensified since the global financial crisis, which was preceded by a frenzy of mergers and acquisitions of the kind that briefly made RBS one of the world’s biggest banks.

-Bank of England chief economist Andy Haldane said in 2009 “there is not a scrap of evidence of economies of scale or scope in banking -- of bigger or broader being better”.
+The Bank of England’s chief economist, Andy Haldane, said in 2009 that “there is not a scrap of evidence of economies of scale or scope in banking -- of bigger or broader being better”.

 Efforts by some national regulators to limit capital outflows have also encouraged lenders to quit countries in which they lack scale.

-Investors, too, are questioning the benefits of size as they lose patience with promises that returns will recover.
-And valuations reflect their preference for simpler firms.
+Investors, too, are questioning the benefits of size as they lose patience with promises that returns will recover, with valuations reflecting their preference for simpler companies.

-Lloyds focus on UK retail and commercial lending has helped its shares trade at a big premium to rivals, while Deutsche Bank trades at just 0.6 times book value, even after a rally since its plans for an overhaul emerged.
+Lloyds’ focus on UK retail and commercial lending has helped its shares trade at a big premium to rivals, while Deutsche Bank trades at only 0.6 times book value.

 “SYSTEMICALLY IMPORTANT”